Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 Key Samples:

-- “Blowfly’s Party” by Blowfly (1980): Sampled “Rapp Dirty” from 0:38 to 1:11, creating a playful atmosphere.
+- “Blowfly’s Party” by Blowfly (1980): Sampled “Rapp Dirty” from 0:38 to 1:11 — irreverent and fun, setting a playful tone.

-- “Homework” by Daft Punk (1996): Sampled “Da Funk” from 1:16 to 1:24, incorporating a nod to French house music.
+- “Homework” by Daft Punk (1996): Sampled “Da Funk” from 1:16 to 1:24 — a nod to French house that makes perfect sense in context.

 Track 7: “Tonight”